Artwork Guidelines

 Then, use that digital colour code in your design to ensure it prints as expected.

-Pro Tip: DTF prints look different on screen vs fabric.
+DTF prints look different on screen vs fabric.
 Always match using the printed result, not what looks best on screen.

-The colours you see on-screen won’t always match what you see on fabric—here’s why:
+The colours you see on-screen won't always match what you see on fabric — here's why:

-- RGB vs CMYK: Your design is created in RGB, but our printers convert it to CMYK, which has a different colour range.
+Your design is created in RGB, but our printers convert it to CMYK, which has a different colour range.

-- Neons & Metallics: DTF cannot reproduce true neon, metallic, or ultra-bright colours.
+DTF cannot reproduce true neon, metallic, or ultra-bright colours.

-- Garment Material Matters: A colour will print slightly differently on 100% cotton vs polyester due to fabric absorption.
+A colour will print slightly differently on 100% cotton vs polyester due to fabric absorption.

-- White Ink on Dark Garments: White ink on red, maroon, and other bright fabrics may appear slightly tinted.
+White ink on red, maroon, and other bright fabrics may appear slightly tinted.

 Want the best colour accuracy?
 Use our GTX Colour Palette Swatches below to match colours (available for download).
 The top row displays photos of colours as they appear when printed on a black t-shirt.